Pelicot rape case

-Over a period of nine years, from July 2011 to October 2020, Dominique Pelicot, a man from Mazan in south-eastern France, repeatedly drugged and raped his wife, Gisèle Pelicot, and invited male strangers through the internet to rape her while she was unconscious.
-Gisèle, who was unaware of the abuse being perpetrated against her, was raped at least 92 times by 72 different men while her husband filmed and photographed them.
+Over a period of nine years, from July 2011 to October 2020, Dominique Pelicot, a man from Mazan in south-eastern France, repeatedly drugged and raped his wife, Gisèle Pelicot, (Note: For consistency, and to differentiate, this article refers to Gisèle Pelicot and her ex-husband Dominique Pelicot by their given names.) and invited male strangers through the internet to rape her while she was unconscious.
+Gisèle, who was unaware of the abuse perpetrated against her, was raped at least 92 times by 72 different men while her husband filmed and photographed the assaults.
 The crimes were discovered in September 2020 after Dominique was arrested for taking upskirt photographs of women in a supermarket; the ensuing police investigation uncovered hundreds of images on his computer equipment of men raping his wife.

 The trial of Dominique and 50 other men accused of rape, attempted rape or sexual assault began in Avignon on 2 September 2024, and concluded on 16 December, with verdicts delivered on 19 December.
 All were convicted, with Dominique receiving the maximum 20-year prison term.
 Dominique was also found guilty of taking indecent images of his daughter and two daughters-in-law, and the rape of the wife of co-defendant Jean-Pierre Maréchal, who was charged with drugging and raping his own wife, and not Gisèle.

 Gisèle's decision to waive her right to anonymity and insistence on a public trial attracted worldwide media attention and admiration.
 The trial drew attention to drug-facilitated sexual assault and issues around consent.

 Background

 Gisèle and Dominique Pelicot were both born in 1952.
-Gisèle was born in the city of Villingen in West Germany to a French family, and came to France when she was five years old.
-Her father was in the military and, despite losing her mother at the age of nine, she described a happy childhood.
-Dominique was born in Quincy-sous-Sénart in the Paris region and later spent part of his formative years in Luçay-le-Mâle, central France, where his parents worked as janitors in a rehabilitation center.
+Gisèle Pelicot, née Guillou, was born in Villingen in what was then West Germany, where her father served in the French Armed Forces.
+She moved to France at the age of five.
+Although she lost her mother at the age of nine, she later described her childhood as happy and stable.
+Dominique Pelicot was born in Quincy-sous-Sénart in the Paris region and spent part of his youth in Luçay-le-Mâle, central France, where his parents worked as janitors in a rehabilitation centre.